IINinja/Godot.3.3-Ported-Shaders/README.md

 # Godot.3.2.2-Ported-Shaders
-This is a ported shaders from shadertoy to Godot engine and work on GLES3 rendering
+This is a ported shaders from shadertoy to Godot 3x engine and work on GLES3 rendering and on all versions off godot from godot 3.0 and up!
+Enjoe!

 diferent ported set of shaders can look on: https://youtu.be/b5djFVm1C50